infobloxopen/ebpf/README.md

 ## Description

-This plugin allows you to use an eBPF XDP program to analyze and filter traffic before it reaches CoreDNS.
+This plugin allows you to use an eBPF XDP program to analyze and filter traffic before it reaches CoreDNS, and report very basic Prometheus metrics.
 When CoreDNS exits, the program will be detached from the interface.

+This generic solution serves in part as an example of how you can integrate an eBPF XDP program with CoreDNS with a custom plugin.
+A custom plugin can be tailored to work only with your specific XDP program, for example, to enable easier data entry, or publish more varied metrics.

 ## Syntax